AxlLind/AxlLind/README.md

 - [**AdventOfCode**](https://adventofcode.com/) is the worlds largest programming competition, taking place every year during december. 🎄
   - [2020](https://github.com/AxlLind/AdventOfCode2020), in Rust with high global leaderboard placings (116 personal best!).
   - [2019](https://github.com/AxlLind/AdventOfCode2019), fast solutions to all 25 problems in Rust.
+  - [2017](https://github.com/AxlLind/AdventOfCode2017), solutions to all 25 problems in Haskell.
   - [2016](https://github.com/AxlLind/AdventOfCode2016), solutions to all 25 problems in OCaml.
   - [2015](https://github.com/AxlLind/AdventOfCode2015), solutions to all 25 problems in Clojure.
 - [**wasm-sandbox-demo**](https://github.com/AxlLind/wasm-sandbox-demo), an exploration into the security aspects of WebAssembly through tic-tac-toe 🕵️‍♀️